Integralist/integralist.co.uk/content/posts/big-o-for-beginners.md

 Log n (х)
 ```

+> [!NOTE]
-> Note: I had used a nice `𝑛` icon instead of `n` but on my phone I noticed it wasn't showing :-/ so I had to change it to something that wasn't a symbol.
+> I had used a nice `𝑛` icon instead of `n` but on my phone I noticed it wasn't showing :-/ so I had to change it to something that wasn't a symbol.

 ...where the `n` is what's called the "base" and `х` is the number you're aiming for.
 But really what we're interested in is the _result_ of this calculation.